 The topic was timely.
 “Hot,” even.
 Nay, “sexy.”
 The author had a job that lent credibility to his expertise.
 More than just holding a title, he had garnered awards and press coverage for special projects and achievements.
 He launched a small consulting practice, landed solid clients of some repute, and was a popular keynote speaker within the industry.

 “You should write a book!”
 People said.
 “I’d buy it.”

 But he had no idea how to write a book and figured learning how would consume more time than he had to spare.
 He turned to a ghostwriting firm that advertised online.

 The ghostwriting firm advertised it can find a professional writer to produce a 225-page book from content the author supplies in three or four hours of interviews; that the author can use the book as a business calling card; and that the book can be a significant source of revenue.
-Like so many things that sounds too good to be true … it isn’t true.
+Like so many things that sound too good to be true … it isn’t true.

 Most ghostwriting firms promoting themselves that way earn their money by farming out the writing at low pay to inexperienced writers, and then upselling self-publishing services to the author.